 In fact, the only legal restriction you have to watch out for is Building Regulations that limit how much glass an individual structure is allowed.
 If you’ve sourced an architect to help with the design and installation of your glass rooflight then they should have an awareness of the regulations, as will building contractors.

-A common misconception is also that a lantern or pyramid-shaped skylight – that you’d often find atop a conservatory – lets in more natural light.
+A common misconception is also that a roof lantern or pyramid-shaped skylight – that you’d often find atop a conservatory – lets in more natural light.
 In our experience, during the last decade of designing bespoke rooflights it’s the exact opposite.
 There is less natural light coming through a lantern and certainly more issues with planning and maintenance.

 On the subject of maintenance, it’s important that, if you do purchase a glass roof for your property, it’s not fitted with an integral upstand.
 An external upstand should be delivered and weathered into the roof membrane prior to the fitting of the rooflight.
 This will ensure that there’s a correct lean for water run-off and that in the event there’s a problem in the future, the skylight can be removed without damaging the roof structure.